itsdfish/RetirementPlanners.jl/docs/src/advanced_example.md

 ## Configure Update Options

+Now that we have defined the basic components of the Monte Carlo simulation model, we will specify the parameters of the update functions.

+## Investment

 As in the [intermediate example](intermediate_example.md), the mean monthly investment follows a normal distribution with a mean of `$2,000` and a standard deviation of `$500` to reflect fluctuations in income and expenses.
 As before, investments are made until an early retirement at age 40.

+## Withdraw

 Upon retirement at age 40, we again assume that you withdraw `$2,200` per month with a standard deviation of `$500` to reflect fluctuation in monthly expenses.
 However, we assume that there is a large expense of `$15,000` at age 30 in one simulation and at age 60 in the others.
 To perform a grid search over these values, we wrap them in a vector as follows: ` age_at_expense = [30,60]`.
 It is worth noting that in principle we can vary additional factors in the simulation, such as the large expense amount, or the investment distribution.
 For the sake of simplicity, we will only vary *age-at-expense* to observe its impact on the survival probabilities across time.

+## Interest
-Unlike the previous examples, we will use the Geometric Brownian Motion process to simulate growth in the stock market and inflation in the monetary system.
+Unlike the previous examples, we will use the Geometric Brownian Motion (GBM) process to simulate growth in the stock market and inflation in the monetary system.
 We will assume that the yearly growth rate on investments has a mean of `.07` with a standard deviation of `.05` to reflect inherent volitility in the stock market.

+## Inflation
-Additionally, we wil assume yearly inflation rate has a mean of `.035` and a standard deviation of `.005`.
-All the assumptions specified above are encoded into the `config` object below.
+Similarly, we will use GBM to simulate inflation in the economy.
+In so doing, we will assume a yearly inflation rate has a mean of `.035` and a standard deviation of `.005`.
+All the assumptions specified above are specified in the `config` object below.

 ```julia
 config = (